 Doing Business Here

-Commercial Drive BIA is home to 497 businesses, an increase of 8% since 2011.
+Commercial Drive BIA is home to 497 businesses, an increase of 8% from 2011-2016.
 Retail, accommodation & food service, and health care & social assistance businesses comprise 82% of all businesses within the BIA.
 This is significantly higher than Vancouver (40%) and Metro Vancouver (27%).